 Neither the center-left nor the populist right support the government’s agricultural reforms; the left because it feels the plan, which has a 2030 deadline, doesn’t go far enough, the right because it questions the need for cuts altogether.

 BBB and JA21 are wary of compromise

 BBB leader Caroline van der Plas has ruled out a coalition with the VVD so long as Rutte is prime minister.
 Her party competes with the Christian Democrats for rural votes.

-Annabel Nanninga, the JA21 party leader in the Senate, who is a bigger threat to the VVD, has said there is “no room to negotiate” with her about forcing municipalities to shelter asylum seekers: a key government plan to cope with this year’s high influx of migrants.
+Annabel Nanninga, the JA21 party leader in the Senate, who is a bigger threat to the VVD, has said there is “no room to negotiate” with her about forcing municipalities to shelter asylum seekers: a key government plan to cope with the high influx of migrants.

 The two parties don’t leave a lot of wiggle room on farm policy either.
 Both oppose expropriating farmers who are unable or unwilling to cut emissions.
 They argue the solution to the Netherlands’ farm crisis is simple: just raise legal pollution limits.